jeromevdl/aws-permissions-boundaries-builder-session/docs/01-build.md

 * Resource restriction identifier:
 * Permission boundary name: (recommended name: **identity-ex-permissionboundary-ares-lambda**)
 * Permission policy: (recommended name: **identity-ex-webadmin-permissionpolicy**)

-Enter this information into the **VERIFY** phase form and exchange forms with another team so you both can work through the tasks.

 You can now move on to the **Verify** phase!